DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Conclusion

-We introduce \workname, first LLM-empowered, context-aware feature generation framework specifically designed for wearable biosignals.
+We introduce \workname, the first LLM-empowered, context-aware feature generation framework specifically designed for wearable biosignals.
 We propose a multi-source feature generation mechanism to provide comprehensive task-specific context to LLMs, enabling tailored feature generation.
-We also develop an iterative feature generation strategy and feature-to-code translation approach with in-loop feedback, enabling LLMs to adaptively refine the generated feature set over time.
-Experiments show \workname outperforms baselines by 4.21-9.67\% average AUROC and achieves optimal overall performance across diverse tasks against state-of-the-art approaches, demonstrating the promising of \workname for enabling wearable biosignal-based healthcare applications.
+We also develop an iterative feature generation strategy and feature-to-code translation approach with in-loop feedback, enabling LLMs to adaptively refine the generated feature set over time. \final{We extensively evaluate \workname on one self-collected and three publicly available datasets covering eight healthcare tasks.
+The experimental results demonstrate that \workname achieves the highest average AUROC under both sample-level and subject-level settings, with particularly pronounced gains on PPG-BP tasks and competitive performance on Epilepsy, WESAD, and SEN datasets.} \final{